-hundred years in one form or another, but its use has increased along with renewed interest in exposed wood buildings.
-This construction type is unique in that fire-resistive behavior is based in part on the inherent and long-demonstrated fire resistance of large solid wood framing.
-Structural wood components are permitted in floors, roofs and interior walls when they meet minimum crosssection sizes.
-Per IBC Sections 602.4.1 and 602.4.2, exterior walls required to have a fire-resistance rating of 2 hours or less are also permitted to use FRTW framing, or CLT when covered with FRTW sheathing or noncombustible materials.
-In general, heavy timber components used in Type IV construction (called Type IV-HT in the 2021 IBC) can be exposed.
+Type IV (IBC 602.4) - Commonly referred to as 'Heavy Timber' construction, this option has been in the building code for over a hundred years in one form or another, but its use has increased along with renewed interest in exposed wood buildings.
+In the 2021 IBC, Type IV was renamed IV-HT and given three subcategories, IV-A, IV-B and IV-C. This construction type is unique in that fire-resistive behavior is based in part on the inherent and long-demonstrated fire resistance of large solid wood framing.
+Type IV-HT structural wood components are permitted in floors, roofs and interior walls when they meet minimum cross-section sizes.
+Per IBC Sections 602.4.4.1 and 602.4.4.2, walls in Type IV-HT projects required to have an FRR of 2 hours or less are also permitted to use FRTW framing, or CLT when covered with FRTW sheathing or noncombustible materials.
+In general, heavy timber components used in Type IV-HT construction can be exposed.